-If you know (or you think) that your ancestors were from Sulmona, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Sulmona, Abruzzo, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Abruzzo and in L’Aquila province were established in early 1800: it means that you could find information in Sulmona registrar as of that date.
+In towns and villages of Abruzzo and in L’Aquila province registry offices were established in early 1800: it means that you could find information in Sulmona registrar as of that date.

 Before to start your genealogy research in Sulmona, we suggest you to read our tips for your search .
 They are useful to search in Abruzzo and in Sulmona too.